broadinstitute/exome-results-browsers/src/browsers/schema/content/about.md

 We would like to thank the patients and families who participated in our studies in the past two decades, without whom our research and findings would not be possible.
 Research reported in this publication was supported by the National Institute of Mental Health, and the National Human Genome Research Institute of the National Institutes of Health under award numbers: U01MH10564, U01MH105578, R01MH085548 and U54HG003067.

-We would also like to acknowledge the generous support from the Stanley Family Foundation, Kent and Elizabeth Dauten, and The Dalio Foundation who have enabled us to rapidly expand our data generation collections with the goal of moving towards better treatments for schizophrenia and other psychiatric disorders.
+We would also like to acknowledge the generous support from the [Stanley Family Foundation](https://www.broadinstitute.org/stanley), the [Kent and Elizabeth Dauten Foundation](https://dautenbipolarcenter.org/about/dauten-family), and the [Dalio Foundation](https://www.daliophilanthropies.org/initiatives/mental-health-and-wellness/) who have enabled us to rapidly expand our data generation collections with the goal of moving towards better treatments for schizophrenia and other psychiatric disorders.